streamich/node-multicore/README.md

 - __Global thread pool:__ designed to be a shared thread pool for all NPM packages.
 - __Custom threads pools:__ create a custom thread pool, if you need to.
-- __Instant start__: dynamic thread pool starts with 0 threads and scales up to the number of CPU cores as the load increases.
+- __Instant start__: starts with 0 threads and scales as the load increases.
 - __Instant module loading:__ load modules to the thread pool dynamically and instantly&mdash;module is loaded in more threads as the module concurrency increases.